 Investing in property is probably the single biggest financial commitment most of us will ever make.

 It's no problem though, right?
 That sort of thing is right up your, ahem, street.

 Well, yes, but your clients’ dream moves are fraught with potential issues.
 Are the details accurate?
-Is the property valued correctly?
-Is that your opinion or a statement of fact?
+Was the property valued correctly?
+Did you give your opinion or a statement of fact?
 Is your clients’ data secure?

 Property isn’t cheap and when there’s thousands, perhaps millions of pounds swilling about you need to have your wits about you.
 Throw in an emotional edge and all of a sudden even a small mistake could turn into a big mess.